CGCooke/Blog/_posts/2020-10-23-Synthetic-Training-Data-With-Blender.md

 Using *Blender*, we have seen how we can generate arbitrary scenes, and in this post I will look at how we can create *Semantic Segmentation Maps* and *Depth Maps*.

+While writingthis post, I found [this](http://www.tobias-weis.de/groundtruth-data-for-computer-vision-with-blender/) post by *Tobias Weis* to be really helpful for understanding rendering nodes.

+For a more industrial solution, I suggest looking at the [bpycv](https://github.com/DIYer22/bpycv) project on Github.

 The Code
 -------------